lkn-org/lkn-prelude/README.md

 From our perspective, it brings several issues.
 The main one is inconsistency.
 Some code might return `{:ok, val}` in case of success where other would return `{:some, val}`.
 Another is that it makes it harder to change the data structure implementation.
-For instance, what if one want to return a structure rather than a tuple, in order to implement the `Enumerable` protocol?
+For instance, what if one wants to return a structure rather than a tuple, in order to implement the `Enumerable` protocol?

 This package takes another path.
 The data structure typespecs are opaque and the